ERPI-UL/HELP-XR-editor/README.md

 ![Edit the behavior of an augmentation (machine)](./docs/src/assets/editMachineLogic.png)

+## Documentation
+Component documentation is available at the following address : https://erpi-ul.github.io/HELP-web/

 ## Instruction
 This component use Docker to ease the deployment.

 ### Development mode

 ```sh